 The 2021 Biotechnology Heritage Award was presented to Frederick Frank, founder and chairman of EVOLUTION Life Science Partners, on June 17 during the BIO Digital conference.
 Our 2020 honoree, Ivor Royston, president and CEO of Viracta Therapeutics, Inc., will receive his award at the 2022 BIO International Convention in San Diego.

 2021 Awardee: Frederick Frank

-Frederick Frank began his investment banking career at Smith, Barney and Company in 1958, where he attained the positions of co-head of research, vice president, and director.
+Frederick Frank, who passed away at the age of 89 on September 11, 2021, began his investment banking career at Smith, Barney and Company in 1958, where he attained the positions of co-head of research, vice president, and director.
 In 1969 he joined Lehman Brothers as a partner and eventually became vice chair.
 At Lehman Brothers, Frank provided investment banking services to numerous companies in the pharmaceutical, biotechnology, health care services, medical device, and nutraceutical industries, and was involved in hundreds of financings, strategic alliances, and merger and acquisition transactions in the global health care industry.
 Frank was also vice chair at both Barclays Capital and Peter J. Solomon Company.
 Before joining EVOLUTION Life Science Partners, Frank was chair of Burrill Securities and vice chair of Burrill and Company.

 Frank’s clients included Marion Laboratories, where he led the company’s initial public offering and its acquisition of the pharmaceutical division of Dow Chemical, creating Marion Merrill Dow.
 Later, with Mary Tanner, Frank represented Marion Merrill Dow in its merger with Hoechst to form Hoechst Marion Roussel.

-Frank is a senior adviser to PureTech Ventures, a director at Landec Corporation and former director and current adviser to the board of PDL BioPharma, a director emeritus at the Institute for Systems Biology, a member of the board of the former Life Sciences Foundation, and a past director of the Salk Institute.
-He has served on advisory boards at Harvard, Yale, and Johns Hopkins Universities and at MIT.
-He is also a member of the Science History Institute’s Board of Overseers.
+Frank was a senior adviser to PureTech Ventures, a director at Landec Corporation, and former director and adviser to the board of PDL BioPharma, a director emeritus at the Institute for Systems Biology, a member of the board of the former Life Sciences Foundation, and a past director of the Salk Institute.
+He served on advisory boards at Harvard, Yale, and Johns Hopkins Universities and at MIT.
+He was also a member of the Science History Institute’s Board of Overseers.